monalikri123/Hospital-Management-System/README.md

-# 🏥 Hospital Management System - Java Mini Project
+# 🏥 Hospital Management System - AIP Mini Project

 A simple **Hospital Management System** developed using **Java (Swing)** and **MySQL**.
 This project allows basic operations such as adding patients, managing rooms, updating details, and other administrative tasks.